 - Elevated heart rate

 - Elevated body temperatures

 Okay so you have identified that you need to possibly seek some advice regarding your fear of commitment and marriage.
 Gamophobia inevitably if left ‘untreated’ can leave you feeling isolated and lonely.
 No one wants that and so in such circumstances, it is heavily recommended to consult a doctor where necessary.
 If you do suffer from the symptoms mentioned for a long period of time and it does not start to improve, then you may need to seek extra help to cure your phobia.

 Gamophobia can be treated in a number of ways, and the same course of treatments available are similar to other phobias already mentioned on the blog.

-You can have cognitive behavioural therapy or in short CBT.
-A behavioural therapist counsels the person who has a fear of marriage and will try to raise issues of negative thoughts associated towards marriage.
+You can have cognitive behavioral therapy or in short CBT.
+A behavioral therapist counsels the person who has a fear of marriage and will try to raise issues of negative thoughts associated towards marriage.
 Consequently, the therapist would hold sessions to have healthy discussions and guides to replace the negative thoughts experienced.